mhorn00/CS4375-Portfolio/README.md

 # CS4375-Portfolio
-Portfolio of projects and assignments done for CS4375 Intro to Machine Learning
+Portfolio of projects and assignments done for CS4375 Intro to Machine Learning.

 ## Overview of Machine Learning
 This is an Overview of Machine Learning as written for the first assinement for this class.